 Popular imagination and much of current AI scholarship tend to focus, understandably, on the more glamorous aspects of AI — the stuff of science fiction and the Terminator movies.
 While lethal and autonomous weapons have been a hot topic in recent years, this is only one aspect of war that will change as artificial intelligence becomes more sophisticated.
-As, AI itself will not manifest just as a weapon; rather, it is an enabler that can support a broad spectrum of technologies.
+As Michael Horowitz wrote in the Texas National Security Review, AI itself will not manifest just as a weapon; rather, it is an enabler that can support a broad spectrum of technologies.
 We agree: AI’s most substantial impacts are likely to fly under the radar in discussions about its potential.
 Therefore, a more holistic conversation should acknowledge AI’s potential effects in cyber space, not by facilitating cyber attacks, but rather by improving cyber security at scale through increased asset awareness and minimized source code vulnerabilities.

 Opportunities for AI-Supported Cyber Defense

 One of the most common refrains about fighting in cyber space is that the offense has the advantage over the defense: The offense only needs to be successful once, while the defense needs to be perfect all the time.
 Even though this has always been a bit of an exaggeration, we believe artificial intelligence has the potential to dramatically improve cyber defense to help right the offense-defense balance in cyber space.